 Giving Compass' Take:

-• The National Committee for Responsive Philanthropy published some reflections from the Just Transition Forum about making sure the sector is emphasizing more accountability.
+- The National Committee for Responsive Philanthropy published some reflections from the Just Transition Forum about making sure the sector embraces increased accountability.

-• What should funders do?
-The article concludes with a call for more peer support, organization and resource access in efforts to develop more respectful relationships with grassroots groups when it comes to community-led equitable grantmaking.
+- What should funders do?
+The article concludes with a call for more peer support, organization, and resource access to develop more respectful relationships with grassroots groups for community-led equitable grantmaking.

-• More knowledge always helps as well.
-Here are five orgs devoted to closing the racial gap.
+- More knowledge always helps as well.
+Read about five organizations devoted to closing the racial gap.

 What does accountability in philanthropy look like today?

 This was a particularly salient question at the Just Transition Forum, a powerful cross-sector convening hosted by the Building Equity and Alignment (BEA) for Impact Initiative in Jackson, Mississippi, in February.